dylan-conlin/startup/README.md

 add one of the following lines to your `.consularc`:

-    require "consular-osx"      # if using Terminal
+    require "consular/osx"      # if using Terminal
-    require "consular-iterm"    # if using iTerm
+    require "consular/iterm"    # if using iTerm

 configure the following variables in your `.bash_profile` or `.zprofile`: